Malcolm X (1992)

 Malcolm receives further death threats and becomes somewhat despondent.
 He arranges to speak at the Audubon Ballroom in Harlem on February 21, 1965, his first such public speech since founding OAAU.
 Malcolm goes to a New York hotel and stays overnight there, possibly to draw attention away from his family.
 He receives more death threats from the Nation of Islam in his hotel room.
 He drives to the Audubon and meets a woman on the street who tells him not to listen to his detractors and that Jesus will protect him -- Malcolm acknowledges her kindness.
 One of his men, Brother Earl (James McDaniel), wants to position guards around the stage and podium and wants everyone attending to be searched to insure Malcolm's safety.
 Malcolm refuses, saying he wants the attendees of the speech to feel relaxed.
 Malcolm also becomes angry when his staff inform him that the OAAU program hasn't been completed and that the reverend scheduled to speak before Malcolm cannot attend.
 The rest of the staff are excused and Malcolm speaks alone to Brother Earl, muttering about the present day being "a time for martyrs."
 He also refuses to postpone the engagement when Earl suggests it.
 Earl leaves and Malcolm prepares his notes.

 In the auditorium, Betty and Malcolm's daughters are seated in the front row while Brother Benjamin 2X (the same young man from the cafe scene) speaks ahead of Malcolm and introduces him.
 Malcolm steps to the podium and greets the crowd when a man in the back row suddenly starts shouting at someone... intended as a distraction.
 While the security guards run over and deals with the yelling man (exactly as planned), a man in the second row pulls out a sawed-off double-barreled shotgun, runs up to the stage and opens fire.
-Malcolm smiles slightly and is hit in his left shoulder and chest by two shotgun blasts and falls to the stage.
-Two additional assassins seated in the front row also rush the stage and shoot Malcolm several more times with semi-automatic pistols.
-As the killers run out of the auditorium, one of them is shot in the leg by a guard, he is caught and beaten by the angry crowd outside the building.
-The police arrive a few minutes later to place the captured assassin under arrest before entering the building to find Betty holding her dead husband and crying.
+Malcolm (seeing the armed man approach and aware that he is a dead man) smiles slightly and is hit in his left shoulder and chest by two shotgun blasts and falls to the stage.
+Two additional assassins seated in the front row also run forward to the stage and shoot Malcolm several more times with semi-automatic pistols.
+As the killers run out of the auditorium, one of handgun shooters, Thomas Hayes (Giancarlo Esposito), is shot in his leg by one of Malcolm's bodyguards.
+Hampered by his bullet wound, he is caught and beaten by the angry crowd outside the front entrance of the building.
+The police arrive a minute later to place the captured assassin under arrest before entering the building to find Betty holding her dead husband and crying.
 Malcolm's body is taken to a nearby hospital just down the street where he is declared dead-on-arrival from multiple gunshot wounds.

 The story ends with Martin Luther King's weary statement on Malcolm's death and the violence that caused it.
 The same eulogy delivered by Ossie Davis at Malcolm's memorial services plays over a montage of film and photographs of the real Malcolm.
 Footage of Nelson Mandela (recently released from prison after 30 years) speaking to a South African grade school class is also shown.
 The final shot is of Malcolm himself proclaiming "By any means necessary!"